augchan42/augchan42.github.io/_posts/2025-08-11-claude-code-productivity-gains.md

 **Estimated reading time:** _4 minutes_

-# Claude Code: From 30% to 50% Better Than Cursor Agent Mode
+# Claude Code: From 30% to 50% Better Than Cursor Agent Auto Mode

-I'm very familiar with command line interfaces - I used vi in college, and it's definitely an interface I'm comfortable with.
-So when I say Claude Code has improved my productivity from an initial 30% better than Cursor's agent mode to what I now estimate is 50% better, I'm coming from a place of established workflow comfort.
+After using Claude Code for almost 2 weeks, I can say Claude Code is 30% ~ 50% better than Cursor's Agent Auto mode.
+Keep in mind I used to use 'vi' in college, so lack of a GUI is not a big deal to me.
+For those not familiar with a character terminal - it's likely worth your while learning!

 But how do I quantify this improvement?
 It's based on three key factors: the complexity of what I'm working on, how I interact with it to solve problems, and the quality of refactoring it handles.
+So, a bit more specific than 'vibes' but definitely not scientific by any means.

 ---